 2. Compute `u_(2)`

-• N°1617 (numerical sequences) : The purpose of this exercise on numerical sequences is to calculate terms of a sequence defined from a fraction and a square root.
+The purpose of this exercise on numerical sequences is to calculate terms of a sequence defined by a power function.

 Let the sequence (`u_(n)`) be defined for any natural number n by `u_(n)=sqrt(3+3*n)/(5+3*n)`.